ResearchComputing/Documentation/docs/compute/data-transfer.md

 Transfers via the DTNs support all types of transfers, including large and/or frequent file transfers and automated (passwordless) transfers.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/UMBD7pSE0qI" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## Globus transfers

-Globus file transfers are typically initiated through an interactive web application (command-line access to Globus is also available, but is beyond the scope of this document).
+Globus file transfers are typically initiated through an interactive web application (command-line access to Globus is also available, see [https://docs.globus.org/cli/](https://docs.globus.org/cli/) for more information).
 Globus addresses deficiencies in traditional file-transfer mechanisms by automating large data transfers, resuming failed transfers, distributing large transfers across multiple servers, and brokering direct transfers between remote